 Day 270: Jesus is Laid in the Tomb

-• Joseph takes Jesus’ body, wraps it in a clean linen cloth, and places it in his own new tomb, which had been carved out of rock.
+Pilate agreed, and Joseph carefully wrapped Jesus’ body in a clean linen cloth and laid Him in his own new tomb, carved out of rock.
+Then he rolled a large stone in front of the entrance.

 Matthew 27:57-66 (WEB)